d3b4g/leonids/_posts/ropmev2.md

 pop_rsi_r15 = 0x0000000000401429 # pop rsi ; pop r15 ; ret
 pop_rdx_r13 = 0x0000000000401164 # pop rdx ; pop r13 ; ret

+We need to change /bin/sh to /ova/fu because it is changed by the rot13 function

+#### Exploit

+Now we have everything we need to build the exploit